-- The things you are willing to do to help prepare for your absence (examples: training your replacement, writing a detailed handbook of your daily work processes, or offering to remain available for questions during your absence)
+- The things you are willing to do to help prepare for your absence (examples: training your replacement, writing a detailed handbook of your daily work processes, or offering to remain available to answer any questions during your absence);

 Once you have attended this meeting with your supervisor, follow up on the conversation with a written request for a leave of absence.
-This will go in your personnel file, in order to initiate the formal leave of absence process and to provide documentation so that your leave can be approved.
+This will be added to your personnel file, in order to initiate the formal leave-of-absence process and to provide documentation prior to approval of your leave.

 Dos and Don’ts for Requesting a Leave of Absence

-- Give as much notice as possible.
-It takes time to arrange coverage for your work and to deal with the HR requirements associated with leave.
+Give as much notice as possible.
+It takes time to arrange cover for your work role and to deal with your employer's requirements in accordance with leave.

-- Know your rights.
-The Family and Medical Leave act entitles many employees to unpaid leave to deal with medical conditions and family needs, such as the birth or adoption of a child or emergencies related to a family member’s active military service.
-Eligible employees who work for companies with 50 or more employees are entitled to 12 workweeks of unpaid leave during a 12-month period.
-Find out if you’re covered before requesting leave.
+Know your rights.
+The Family and Medical Leave Act entitles many employees to unpaid leave to deal with medical conditions and family needs, such as the birth or adoption of a child or emergencies related to a family member’s active military service.
+Eligible employees who work for companies comprising 50 or more employees are entitled to 12 working weeks of unpaid leave during a 12-month period.
+Find out whether you’re covered before requesting leave.

 When requesting a formal leave of absence, your letter should include:

-See below for examples of letters requesting a formal leave, as well as letters and email messages specifying a reason for asking for extended time away from work.
+See below for examples of letters requesting a formal leave of absence, as well as letters and email messages specifying a reason for asking for extended time away from work.

 Your Phone Number

 This letter is a formal request for a leave of absence, to follow up on our meeting yesterday.
-As we discussed, I would like to request a leave of absence from April 1 through June 30, 20XX.
+As we discussed, I would like to request a leave of absence from August 31, 2021, through October 30, 2021.

-Please let me know if I can provide further information or if you have any questions.
+Please let me know whether you require any further information or have any questions.

-Thank you very much for your consideration in providing me with this opportunity for personal leave.
+Thank you very much for your consideration in affording me this opportunity for personal leave.

 Your Signature (hard copy letter)